 In 2016, Dane County set aside \$60,000 in HOME funds to support a new tenant-based rental assistance program.
-A contract for this project was awarded at the end of 2016 with accomplishments expected to begin in 2017.
-The County also intends to create an open-ended RFP for affordable rental housing units while resources are available to allow applicants to submit proposals on a rolling-basis.
+Unexpected staff turnover at the sub-recipient agency CAC has delayed this contract, but the County expects program accomplishments to begin in 2018.
+The County also intends to create an openended RFP for affordable rental housing units while resources are available to allow applicants to submit proposals on a rolling-basis.